nrwl/nx/docs/node/tutorial/02-display-todos.md

 ## Template rendering

-Under the `assets` directory of the todo's project, we'll create a `views` directory with a `index.hbs` file inside with the following content:
+Under the `assets` directory of the todo's project, we'll create a `views` directory with an `index.hbs` file inside with the following content:

 ```handlebars
 <!DOCTYPE html>